-The total fees due to PwC, for the financial year ended 31 December 2019 and the breakdown of the fees for audit and non-audit services, are set out in the table below.
+breakdown of the fees for audit and non- audit services, are set out in the table below.
 The AC reviewed the non-audit services provided by the external auditor during the financial year and the associated fees.
-The AC is satisfied that the independence and objectivity of the external auditor has not been impaired by the provision of those services.
+The AC is satisfied that the independence and objectivity of the external auditor have not been impaired by the provision of those services.

-Fees relating to PwC services for 2019 SGD (million)
+Fees relating to PwC services for FY2020 SGD (million)

-For audit and audit-related services 8.4
+For audit and audit-related services 9.1

-For non-audit services 1.6
+For non-audit services 1.5

-Total 10.0
+Total 10.6